 You can technicaly, freeze blue cheese, but the cold will damage the live mold that makes blue cheese distinctive, so it won't taste the same after you defrost it.

-If you're going to freeze something like a block of cheddar, place it in a freezer bag first.
+If you're going to freeze something like a block of sharp cheddar cheese, place it in a freezer bag first.
 If the package is open, wrap the cheese well in aluminum foil or plastic wrap, then place it in a freezer bag.
 Make sure you get all the air out of the bag before you seal it.

-If you're going to freeze cheese, it's best to use it within three months, though some harder cheeses may be okay for up to six months.
+If you're going to freeze this dairy product, it's best to use it within three months, though some harder cheeses may be okay for up to six months.
 It's safe to eat if you leave it in the freezer longer than that, but you risk freezer burn.

 When you're ready to use your frozen cheese, thaw it in the fridge and use it within a few days.
 If you're using shredded cheese, though, you don't even have to defrost it, just add it directly to your dish.